 How Safe Is Overhead Garage Storage?

 One of my biggest fears about overhead garage storage is whether or not it’s safe to park my car underneath.

-As long as they’re installed properly and your garage ceiling can support the weight, overhead storage is extremely safe.
+As long as they’re installed correctly and your ceiling can support the weight, an overhead garage storage rack is extremely safe.

-That means testing how much weight the storage rack has support before the metal bends or the bolts tear out of the ceiling joists.
+That means testing how much weight the overhead garage storage racks can support before the metal bends or the bolts tear out of the ceiling joists.

-Additionally, you want to be sure that your garage ceiling can support the weight you’re trying to hang from it.
+You also want to ensure that your garage ceiling can support the weight you’re trying to hang from it.
 Often, your ceiling can support far less weight than the overhead storage rack is rated for.

-No matter what type of overhead garage storage you choose, there are some steps your can take to make sure you’re being as safe as possible.
+No matter what type of garage storage system you choose, there are some steps you can take to make sure you’re being as safe as possible.

-A heavier gauge steel frame will go a long way to making sure your overhead garage storage is safe.
+A heavier gauge steel frame will go a long way to ensuring your overhead garage storage is safe.

-Metal thicknesses is measured in ‘gauges.’
+Metal thickness is measured in ‘gauges.’
 As the thickness increases, the gauge number decreases.
-So an 8-gauge steel is thicker (heavier) than a 10 gauge steel, for example.
+So 8-gauge steel is thicker (heavier) than 10 gauge steel, for example.